Edouard99/Stress_Detetion_Pupil_Tracking/README.md

 </div>

-Firstly it is interesting to analyse the accuracy distribution, it appears that for some subject the model is really not working properly with a really low accuracy, for others the model works quite well, one explaination would be that some subject's pupil diameter may be not responsive to stress situation.
-One other could be that the t1 task (driving normally) already induced stress for the subject and then for t2,t3 and t4 the subject got used to the driving task and was on a same level of stress as in t1 because of the stressing factors.
-This explain why it is important to use cross valdation to validate the model.
+Firstly it is interesting to analyze the accuracy distribution, it appears that for some subjects the model is not working properly with a low accuracy, for others the model works quite well, one explanation would be that some subjects' pupil diameters may be not responsive to a stressful situation.
+One other could be that the t1 task (driving normally) already induced stress for the subject and then for t2, t3, and t4 the subject got used to the driving task and was on the same level of stress as in t1 because of the stressing factors.
+This explains why it is important to use cross-valdation to validate the model.

-Then we can see that the precision and f1 score have a quite low average, this can be explained because the dataset of validation are unbalanced (1 control subject = 5 non stressed extracts, 1 experimental subject = 2 non stressed extracts and 3 stressed extract).
-A validation set is made of 70% of non stressed data and 30% of stressed data and this explain why the precision is low.
+Then we can see that the precision and f1 score have a quite low average, this can be explained because the datasets of validation are unbalanced (1 control subject = 5 non-stressed extracts, 1 experimental subject = 2 non-stressed extracts, and 3 stressed extracts).
+A validation set is made of 70% of non-stressed data and 30% of stressed data and this explains why the precision is low.
-Supposing that the model will give the same results on a balanced dataset, we could predict a confusion matrix as (a real training and validation with balanced dataset will be done in the future):
+Supposing that the model will give the same results on a balanced dataset, we could predict a confusion matrix (real training and validation with balanced datasets will be done in the future):

 </p><p align="center">
   <img alt="Theorical Confusion Matrix" title="F1 Score" src="./Media/theorical confusion.png">